Introducing the Tree bumblebee (Bombus hypnorum)

 Discussing and solving issues due to B. hypnorum can be an excellent source of ‘brownie points’ and grateful financial donations for a Beekeeper’s Association.
 If your association is a Registered Charity, try to get donations Gift Aided.
 It may be necessary to move the nest (for example if someone has been stung).
 See the advice on nest moving below.
 If the person is just concerned because of the drone clouds, I aim to educate the caller to enjoy the spectacle and feel honoured to be a “Bee Landlord”.
 Unless they fiddle with the nest, they should be perfectly safe.

+We do not recommend moving nests unless absolutely necessary.
 Wait for any flying bees to return home – late dusk, they fly noticeably later than honey bees.
 Work in the dark wearing bee-gear.
 Beware – you might get stung, but bumblebee stings are un-barbed, so you only get a small dose of venom.
 Use red light from a cycle rear-light, or even better a head torch – so you can see what you are doing, but the bees (who don’t see red) can’t see what’s going on.
 Quickly stop up the nest-box entrance.
 (I use a roll of Scotchbrite kitchen scouring pad for this, because it is very air-porous and when rolled-up it can expand nicely to fill the entrance hole; but the flexible foam used in furniture cushions, or bathroom sponges also works OK.)
 Lift the box from it’s hook.
 Check for, and quickly tape over any gaps bees could get through.
 Keep the box upright.
 Now there are two options:

 Re-locating close-by.
 Re-locate the nest box onto a stable surface close to it’s original location (say 1 – 3 metres) but in a position less awkward for human passers-by.
 The following day, quickly remove the bung to release the bees and retire to a safe distance.
 When they come out of the box the bees will quickly ‘re-orientate’ – and shutting them in for a few hours will help them realise their location is a bit different.